getkevin/kevin-android/README.md

 ```

 ## Flutter Android
-Our SDK can also be used in flutter.
+Our SDK can also be used in Flutter.
 Setup is very similar to regular android:

-1. Add dependencies as shown in Getting started section
+1. Add dependencies as shown in ***Getting started*** section
-2. Initialize plugins you will use inside your Application class as shown in Getting started section
+2. Initialize plugins you will use inside your Application class as shown in ***Getting started*** section
-3. For theme customization, refer to UI customization section
+3. For theme customization, refer to ***UI customization*** section

 ### Account linking
-1. Create method channel and handle account linking method call inside flutter activity
+1. Create method channel and handle account linking method call inside Flutter activity
 ```kotlin
 class MainActivity : FlutterActivity() {

     private val CHANNEL = "com.startActivity/testChannel"
     private var flutterResult: MethodChannel.Result? = null